Notice regarding the quality of machine translation

 - justifies the requirements for the professions of physician or pharmacist or dental surgeon or midwife when proposing the teaching of medicine, pharmacy, odontology and maïeutics.

-To go further Article L. 914-3 of the Education Code.
+For further information: Article L. 914-3 of the Education Code.

 The national of an EU or EEA state is subject to the same conditions of professional qualification as the French.